Epilepsy or seizures - discharge

 - Using alcohol or illegal drugs will change the way your seizure medicines work in your body.
 This may increase the risk of seizures or side effects.

-Your provider will tell you when you need to check the blood level of your seizure drug.
+Your provider may need to do a blood test to measure the level of your seizure drug.
 Seizure drugs have side effects.
 If you started taking a new drug recently, or your doctor changed the dosage of your seizure drug, these side effects may go away.
 Always ask your doctor about the side effects you may have and how to manage them.

 Many seizure medicines can weaken the strength of your bones (osteoporosis).
 Ask your doctor about how to reduce the risk of osteoporosis through exercise and vitamin and mineral supplements.